-The instant global reach of email has revolutionized the way people communicate.
-Today email is everywhere on phones, tablets, and watches.
-Its influence continues to grow, it's considered by many the pen and paper of the 21st century.
+The instant global reach of email has completely revolutionized the way people communicate.
+Today email is everywhere on phones, tablets, and watches, and the vast majority of people use it.
+Its influence continues to grow.
+Email is considered by many as the pen and paper of the modern era.

 The disadvantages of faxing over email

-- Doesn't support multitasking: This significant disadvantage of fax machines.
+- Doesn't support multitasking: This is a significant disadvantage of fax machines.
 Fax machines cannot send a fax and receive a fax at the same time.
 Additionally, it cannot send multiple faxes at once.
-If a document needs to be sent to 50 recipients, the sender will have to repeat the action 50 times.
+If a document needs to be sent to 50 recipients, the sender must repeat the action 50 times.